Helping Entrepreneurs Achieve Success

 USC’s research has a strong focus on delivering innovative, effective health solutions and improved health outcomes in regional and outer metropolitan communities.
 USC's researchers are embedded with industry partners in the areas of drug discovery, medical device development and implementation, health services re-design and health professional workforce development.

-Ms. Tamara Mills is Managing Director of Quantum Innovation Fund Management, a high caliber innovation commercialization organization, supporting the growth and development of the Australasian health innovation ecosystem and facilitating strategic investments in the equity and equity-linked securities of early to mid-stage companies involved in the development of breakthrough medical and healthcare technologies.
-Tamara is also CEO of the Australian Start-up company disrupting emergency medicine - De Motu Cordis.
+Ms. Tamara Mills is Managing Director of ImpactXHealth, an organization supporting the growth and development of the Australasian health innovation ecosystem through both accelerating company growth and facilitating strategic investments into early stage start-ups through to small cap publicly listed companies involved in the development of breakthrough medical and healthcare technologies.